George Santos charged with fraud, including stealing from campaign to buy designer clothes

 Santos surrendered on Wednesday and was taken to a federal courthouse on Long Island, where he was expected to make an initial court appearance on charges of wire fraud, money laundering, theft of public funds and making false statements to Congress.

 Among the allegations, prosecutors say Santos induced supporters to donate to a company under the false pretense that the money would be used to support his campaign.
-Instead, they say, he used the money for personal expenses, including to buy designer clothes and to pay his credit cards and car payments.
+Instead, they say, he used the money for personal expenses, including designer clothes and his credit card and car payments.

 Santos also is accused of lying about his finances on congressional disclosure forms and applying for and receiving unemployment benefits while he was employed as regional director of an investment firm that the government shut down in 2021 over allegations that it was a Ponzi scheme.